zhaaaa7/javascript/project/budget/README.md

 ```

 ### In model controller (budgetController)
-1. use a function constructor to create following Expense objects and Income objects, write methods on the .prototype
+1. use a function constructor to create following Expense objects/instances and Income objects/instances, write methods on the .prototype
 ```
 var exp=new Expense(1,'buy a car', 30000);
 ```

-2. private data structure: store expense and income in an array
+2. one, central private data structure: store expense and income in an array
 ```
 var data={
     allItems: {